kennychowdhary/tesuract/README.md

-# pypce
+# tesuract

-python library for performing polynomial chaos expansion (pce) regression.
+python library for tensor surrogate approximation for exascale predictions